aiekick/edwnGui/README.md

     return 0;
 }
 ```
+The code provided above creates a window and sets up a directx9 device, then it begins setting up edwnGui to work with this enviornment.
+It calls PreRender, PreRender is where it clears our scene and prepares for next render.
+DemoWindow is our testing window.
+Render is the present and endscene, this renders everything we gave the renderer earlie

 ## How do I use this in a dynamic link library?
 First, your gonna need to call